KILTprotocol/docs/docs/concepts/07_dip/04_user_account_kilt.md

 ---
-id: dip-accounts
+id: dip-accounts-kilt
-title: Enabling DIP for user accounts
+title: Enabling DIP for user accounts on the KILT blockchain
 ---

 For an account to take advantage of DIP it needs a decentralized identity (DID) and to create a transaction on the provider chain to generate a cross-chain identity commitment.

 For an account to be able to do this, a Dapp developer needs to build the functionality into their app for a user using the DIP SDK.

+The implementation of this transaction is per-chain and this documentation provides an example of how to do this on the KILT blockchain.

-## Using the DIP SDK
+## Using the KILT DIP SDK

 Add the SDK as a dependency: